LoveSexDrugz/RLMarlbot/README.md

 Nexto bot based on my [python SDK](https://github.com/MarlBurroW/RLSDK-Python).
 I recommend to look at the RLSDK-Python repository to understand how the bot works.

+## Disclaimer

+⚠️⚠️⚠️ RLMarlbot is designed to facilitate the use of bots in private matches without the need for RLBot.
+It should be used primarily for testing and debugging by botmakers.
+However, this tool employs advanced reverse engineering techniques that could legitimately be considered cheating by the game's standards.
+I strongly advise against using RLMarlbot in ranked or casual matches.
+Your Rocket League account is likely to be banned quickly if you violate this rule.

 ## Requirements
 - [Poetry](https://python-poetry.org/) to install dependencies
 - RocketLeague Epic (x64) running